jeferson-sb/portfolio/articles/a-short-guide-to-a11y.md

 </div>
 ```

-You might notice the dropdown has a role, you can think of a `role` as a type of component you're building.
+You might notice the dropdown has a role.
+You can think of a `role` as a type of component you're building.
 Each role can support states and properties, such as checked, pressed, hidden, and so on.

 And you can also declare a relationship between siblings elements using `aria-owns`, but in this case, we're indicating that an element (child) **depends on** another element (parent) regardless of how the DOM hierarchy is set.